Catawba in Chester County, South Carolina — The American South (South Atlantic)

 Also see . . .

 1. Landsford Canal State Park.
-Stretched along the Catawba River on the South Carolina fall line, Landsford Canal State Park is home to the well-preserved remains of the canal system that made the river commercially navigable (Submitted on June 26, 2016, by Brian Scott of Anderson, South Carolina.)
+Stretched along the Catawba River on the South Carolina fall (Submitted on June 26, 2016, by Brian Scott of Anderson, South Carolina.)

 2. Landsford Canal State Park.
 Landsford Canal State Park is a South Carolina state park located in Chester County, two miles from US 21.
 The 448-acre park contains the ruins of the Landsford Canal built to bypass rapids on the Catawba River using slave labor between 1820 and 1825.
 The coming of the railroad caused the canal to be abandoned.
 (Submitted on June 26, 2016, by Brian Scott of Anderson, South Carolina.)

 Credits.
 This page was last revised on June 26, 2016.
-This page originally submitted on June 26, 2016, by Brian Scott of Anderson, South Carolina.
-This page has been viewed 185 times since then and 8 times this year.
+It was originally submitted on June 26, 2016, by Brian Scott of Anderson, South Carolina.
+This page has been viewed 211 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on June 26, 2016, by Brian Scott of Anderson, South Carolina.